tristanberris/newproject/README.md

 It will allow users to create their own recipes in a simple, easy-to-use recipe builder.

 ## Requirements
 ### Visualization
+- Sleek, gray page that includes:
+    - Photo of food
+    - Recipe steps
+    - Ingredients
+    - Calorie info (OPTIONAL)

 ### Functionality
+- Users can search for existing recipes or create their own.
+- Users can use website as a personal "Cookbook" or choose to share their recipe with the world.
+- Users will be able to use "recipe builder" page to create their own recipe pages without being concerned with page formatting.

 ## TO-DO List
 ### Front-End

+- [ ] Build basic recipe example

 ### Back-End